-There are wonderful hotels in La Jolla, CA, and they all welcome young guests.
+There are wonderful hotels in La Jolla, CA, and they all suit family travel needs.
 Some, however, do have more kid-friendly amenities than others.
 The kid-friendly hotels I recommend to friends and family go above and beyond when it comes to keeping kids entertained, well-fed, and happy, while also offering top-notch service for adult guests.
-Some of my favorite hotels in La Jolla, CA for family getaways are:

 See also: Best Kid-Friendly Hotels in San Diego

-The hotels in La Jolla, CA are near some lovely little playgrounds and parks where kids can run around and play when you need some downtime.
-Why not bring a blanket and a picnic?
-Or get takeaway from one of the nearby restaurants and enjoy it outside while your little ones blow off some steam?
-The rec center has not one, but three playgrounds, plus gated sports fields, too.
-These three public spaces are my go-to spots:
+We also have some lovely little playgrounds and parks where kids can run around and play when you need some downtime.
+Bring a blanket and a picnic, and let your little ones blow off some steam.

 Casual, Kid-Friendly La Jolla Restaurants